kayak/carthage_remote_cache/README.md

 To start development server, run `dev/start_server`, which utilizes `rerun` for automatic reloading of source code and resources.Â

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `carthage_remote_cache.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org/gems/carthage_remote_cache).

+### Example Folder

+Repository is bundled with an example Carthage setup – open the `example` folder, where  you should be able to see following files, which are preconfigured to bring in a couple of frameworks:
+- Cartfile
+- Cartfile.resolved
+- Cartrcfile

+#### Upload

+First of all, build Carthage dependencies:

+    $ carthage update --no-build && carthage bootstrap

+After the `Carthage/Build` folder gets populated, execute:

+    $ carthagerc upload

+You should be able to observe the `/tmp/carthage_remote_cache` folder filling.

+#### Download

+    $ carthagerc download

 ## License